EmergenceDeveloper/urgentcare-dental/content/blog/clear-aligners-cost-uk.md

 +++
-title = "Clear Aligners Cost UK: What Invisalign and Alternatives Actually Cost in 2025" description = "Clear aligners cost most people around £3,000 in the UK.
+title = "Clear Aligners Cost UK: What Invisalign and Alternatives Actually Cost in [YEAR]" description = "Clear aligners cost most people around £3,000 in the UK.
 Here's what you're paying for and why those before-and-after transformations are more accessible than you'd think." date = "2025-11-28" image = "/images/blog/clear-aligners-cost-uk.jpg"